AdobeDocs/commerce-php/src/pages/developer/components/message-queues/async-topics.md

   - Services
 ---

-The Magento Queuing system uses 'topic exchange' for managing messages.
+The message queuing system uses 'topic exchange' for managing messages.
 More information about topics can be found [here](https://www.rabbitmq.com/tutorials/tutorial-five-python.html).

-In Magento, topics are usually defined in a `communication.xml` configuration file.
+Topics are usually defined in a `communication.xml` configuration file.
 See [Configure message queues](configuration.md#communicationxml)

 ### Generating of communication.xml